Nancy Grossman: Art

-Recent work
+Later work

 Some of her later work, such as Black Lava Scape from her series Combustion Scapes (1994–95) are mixed media collages created from found objects.
 Another piece in the series Self-Contained Lavascape (1991) is a mixed media collage drawing.
 According to a review in the New York Times, these pieces were inspired by a helicopter flight over an active volcano in Hawaii.

 In 1995, Grossman sustained an injury to her hand which made working with sculpture very difficult.
 After an operation to rebuild part of her hand, she was left with limited mobility, which is what led her to go back to her work with collage and painting.

-Recently, her work has been shown in major museum exhibitions.
+Grossman's work has been shown in major museum exhibitions.
 In the summer of 2011, PS1-MoMA presented a solo exhibition of her sculptural heads, and in 2012, the Tang Museum at Skidmore College presented Nancy Grossman: Tough Life, a five-decade survey.
-Throughout her impressive career, Grossman has received a steady flow of accolades, including a National Endowment for the Arts Fellowship (1984), a New York Foundation for the Arts Fellowship (1991), a Joan Mitchell Foundation Grant (1996–97), and a Pollock-Krasner Foundation Grant (2001), and her work is represented in the permanent collections of museums worldwide.
+Throughout her career, Grossman has received a steady flow of accolades, including a National Endowment for the Arts Fellowship (1984), a New York Foundation for the Arts Fellowship (1991), a Joan Mitchell Foundation Grant (1996–97), and a Pollock-Krasner Foundation Grant (2001), and her work is represented in the permanent collections of museums worldwide.